-- Dismiss any dialogs that PSU Blast Image Config might have displayed so that all errors get logged.
+- Acknowledge and dismiss any dialogs that Blast Image Config might have displayed so that all errors get logged.

 - Quit out of all applications.

-- Email the .log file AND screen capture to with as much information about the Mac's configuration as possible.
+- Email a .zip file (compressed) containing the .log file, screen capture image, System Profiler report, and your video download URL (if created) to with as much information about the Mac's configuration as possible.
 As this is freeware, there are no guarantees that I'll be able to help you, but I'll do my best.